swapnilg4u/useful-resources/Programming/Python/DataStructures.md

 		self.head = new_node

-	# This function is in LinkedList class.
-Inserts a
-	# new node after the given prev_node.
-This method is
+	# Inserts a new node after the given prev_node.
-	# defined inside LinkedList class shown above */
 	def insertAfter(self, prev_node, new_data):

 		# 1. check if the given prev_node exists